sudeepraja/sudeepraja.github.io/index.md

 published: true
 ---

 Sudeep Raja is a Doctoral student in the IEOR Department at Columbia University.
 His research interests are in theoretical machine learning and optimization, with a specific focus on online learning, multi-armed bandits and reinforcement learning.
 His goal is to design efficient algorithms with provable guarantees for online decision making.
-Sudeep holds a Master of Science in Computer Science from the University of Massachusetts Amherst, where he was awarded the Sudha Mishra and Rajesh Jha Scholarship.
-He also holds a Bachelor of Technology in Computer Science and Engineering from the Indian Institute of Technology Kharagpur.
+Sudeep holds a Master of Science in Computer Science from the University of Massachusetts Amherst and a Bachelor of Technology in Computer Science and Engineering from the Indian Institute of Technology Kharagpur.

 My CV: [CV](https://sudeepraja.github.io/CV.pdf)